kagunecode/kagunecode/README.md

 # 💫 About Me:
-🧑‍💻 Currently working on Web Design projects and courses to build amazing websites!<br>🏫 I'm learning everything about basic web dev languages, while also learning some more advanced stuff like frameworks<br>🐍 I've worked on Python, C++, C, Matlab and others<br>👨‍🎓 I'll be graduating on December 1st 2023 from Electronic Engineering<br>💪 I'm a strong self-learner, and in fact, I've learned most programming on my own.
+🧑‍💻 Currently working on Web Design projects to build amazing websites!<br>🏫 Currently working with 3D tools like Three.js to create unique experiences<br>🐍 I've worked on Python, C++, C, Matlab and others<br>💪 I'm a strong self-learner, and in fact, I've learned most programming on my own.
 I also learned English totally by myself<br>⚒️ I'm looking to use the knowledge I have into real-world applications<br>

 ## 🌐 Socials: